c-zhenhao/czhenhao-sei35-project2/README.md

   - Virtual DOM looks kind of like this:
   - ![project2_virtualDom](https://user-images.githubusercontent.com/16322250/160202279-23fe78cd-2122-4bf4-abd6-c02302d1ebde.png)

 - React hooks that are "not-important-to-syllabus" functions such as `useReducer` & `useContext` in combination was actually quite useful and simplified problems of passing information from one child node.
-The concept of propping information lifting states still key to React and used.
+The concept of propping information lifting states still key to React and is used.

   - Creating a "global" function since multiple things need to be done inside a modal.
-Storing the information in a "global" state
+Storing the information in a "global" state was also pretty useful, it acted like a virutal store room, which was great!

 - Realised that Object destructruing was a key concept behind React & JS